esovetkin/jbs/README.md

 `jbs_nproc = 0` and `do ... nproc 0` both mean "use the number of available CPUs".

 See [docs/language.md](docs/language.md) for details.

+## Comparison to JUBE

+- no submit templates. it's up to a user to define sbatch (or any other queue system) scripts

+- jbs, however, provides

+- it's a language, not a configuration file

+  benchmark parameter space can be done programmatically